-“A faculty member’s accomplishments in technology transfer, innovation, and entrepreneurship are worthy of consideration in the review process for tenure and advancement,” the report concluded.
+“A faculty member’s accomplishments in technology transfer, innovation, and entrepreneurship are worthy of consideration in the review process for tenure and advancement,” the concluded.
 “The Task Force recommends that university policies and criteria for judging merit include technology transfer as one manifestation of meritorious faculty work, as they do for a number of other types of valuable activities that should not be expected to result in refereed publications.
 As with other forms of faculty work, it is essential that the evaluation of technology transfer activities weigh the likely impact of the work, its quality and its foreseeable societal benefit.
 When it is successful, technology transfer can invigorate the university and establish relationships with other private and public sectors that affirm the value of a research university.”

 The Task Force surveyed U.S. and Canadian public universities to ascertain current approaches for defining technology transfer activities and recognizing them in assessing faculty performance, and made five recommendations: